symfony/symfony/src/Symfony/Component/Console/Tests/Fixtures/application_1.rst

 The list command lists all commands:

-  ./phpunit list
+  %%PHP_SELF%% list

 You can also display the commands for a specific namespace:

-  ./phpunit list test
+  %%PHP_SELF%% list test

 You can also output the information in other formats by using the --format option:

-  ./phpunit list --format=xml
+  %%PHP_SELF%% list --format=xml

 It's also possible to get raw list of commands (useful for embedding command runner):

-  ./phpunit list --raw
+  %%PHP_SELF%% list --raw

 Arguments
 =========